Delft Blue Pottery; The 10 Most Asked Questions & Answers

 Delft Blue pottery is part of our Dutch cultural heritage, like windmills, wooden shoes, and Dutch cheese.
 However, Delft Blue is less known than these other Dutch icons.
-I regularly visit Delft and researched Delft Blue pottery to answer the ten most frequently asked questions.

-7. Where does Delft Blue Pottery come from?
+Delft Blue Pottery

 1. What Is Delft Blue Pottery?

-Let’s start with the most obvious question; what is Delft Blue pottery?
+Let’s start with the most obvious question: What is Delft Blue pottery?

 Delft Blue pottery, also known as Delft Blue, Delftware, or Delft porcelain, is the characteristic white tin-glazed ceramic pottery with blue decorations, traditionally produced in Delft in The Netherlands.
 Delft Blue pottery was first made around 1600 as an alternative to Chinese porcelain.